mirage/mirage-www/tmpl/blog/2016-summer-hackathon-roundup.md

 The OCaml Labs undergraduate interns are spending their summers working on user improvements and CI logs with MirageOS, and used the time at the hackathon to focus on these issues.

-Ciaran is working on an editor implementation, specifically getting the [IOcaml kernel](https://github.com/andrewray/iocaml) working with the [Hydrogen](https://github.com/nteract/hydrogen) plugin for the Atom editor.
+Ciaran Lawlor is working on an editor implementation, specifically getting the [IOcaml kernel](https://github.com/andrewray/iocaml) working with the [Hydrogen](https://github.com/nteract/hydrogen) plugin for the Atom editor.
 This will allow developers to run OCaml code directly in Atom, and eventually interactively build unikernels!

-Joel used [Angstrom](https://github.com/inhabitedtype/angstrom) (a fast parser combinator library developed by Spiros Eliopoulos) to ANSI escape codes, usually displayed as colours and styles into HTML for use in viewing CI logs.
+Joel Jakubovic used [Angstrom](https://github.com/inhabitedtype/angstrom) (a fast parser combinator library developed by Spiros Eliopoulos) to ANSI escape codes, usually displayed as colours and styles into HTML for use in viewing CI logs.

 ### Windows Support